Lion Hunt of Ashurbanipal: Assyrian lion hunts

 For over a millennium before these reliefs, it seems that the killing of lions was reserved in Mesopotamia for royalty, and kings were often shown in art doing so.
 There may have been a religious dimension to the activity.
 A surviving letter on a clay tablet records that when a lion entered a house in the provinces, it had to be trapped and taken by boat to the king.
 The Asiatic lion, today only surviving in a small population in India, is generally smaller than the African variety, and much later records show that their killing at close quarters, as depicted in the reliefs, was not an impossible feat.
 When the sword is used, it seems likely that, as in relatively recent times, the actual technique was that "the lion-killer wrapped his left arm in a huge quantity of goats'-hair yarn or tent-cloth" and tempted the lion to attack this, while the sword in the right hand despatched him.
 This padded defence is never depicted.
 More often, the king shot arrows at the lion; if these failed to stop him and he leapt, the huntsmen close beside the king used their spears.

 An earlier king, Ashurnasirpal II (r.
 883–859), who had erected other lion hunt reliefs in his palace at Nimrud some 200 years before, boasted in inscriptions of about 865 BC that "the gods Ninurta and Nergal, who love my priesthood, gave me the wild animals of the plains, commanding me to hunt.
 30 elephants I trapped and killed; 257 great wild oxen I brought down with my weapons, attacking from my chariot; 370 great lions I killed with hunting spears".
 Ashurnasirpal is shown shooting arrows at lions from his chariot, so perhaps this was a more conventional hunt in open country, or is also in an arena.

 In the later reliefs captured lions are released into an enclosed space, formed by soldiers making a shield-wall.
 Some are shown being released from wooden crates by an attendant in a smaller crate sitting on top, who lifts up a gate.
-Despite the hunting, Mesopotamian lions survived in the wilderness, until 1918.
+Despite the hunting, lions survived in Iraq until 1918.

 The lions may sometimes have been raised in captivity.
 Ashurnasirpal II, in an inscription boasting of his zoo, stated: "With my fierce heart I captured 15 lions from the Zagros Mountains and forests.
 I took away 50 lion cubs.
 I herded them into Kalhu (Nimrud) and the palaces of my land into cages.
 I bred their cubs in great numbers."